gsanjana10/github-actions-demo/README.md

-# 🚀 CI/CD with GitHub Actions
+# 🚀 CI/CD Using GitHub Actions

 ## 📖 Overview
 This project demonstrates Continuous Integration (CI) using GitHub Actions.
 The workflow automatically triggers whenever code is pushed to the repository and executes a Python script.